 Mistakes That Can Kill Your Houseplants

 This is the second reason that houseplants die.
-One reason that this might happen is that you are not obvious to the signs that your plant needs water and you ignore the signs until one day your plant is dead.
-Another reason is that you have been doing really well with your plants and then something random happens like you had to go out of town and the person who is supposed to water your plants does not do it, If you just forget, try to remember to do it at least once or twice a week by making it a part of your housekeeping routine.
-Only keep plants that are resilient like succulents, or the air plant that does not require watering every day and can go for a week at a time without water.
+This might happen because you are not obvious of the signs that your plant needs water, and you ignore the signs until one day your plant is dead.
+Another reason is that you have been doing really well with your plants, and then something random happens like you had to go out of town, and the person who is supposed to water your plants does not do it; if you forget, try to remember to do it at least once or twice a week by making it a part of your housekeeping routine.
+Only keep plants that are resilient, like succulents or the air plant that does not require watering every day and can go for a week at a time without water.

 3. Temperatures are too cold

-Plants can handle a variety of temperatures but one thing to remember is that most houseplants originated in the tropics where they are used to warm humid temperatures.
+Plants can handle various temperatures, but one thing to remember is that most houseplants originated in the tropics where they are used to warm humid temperatures.
 Although they can stand cool temperatures you have to make sure it is not too cold and they can get frostbitten.
 Most plants prefer temperatures ranging from 55-75 degrees Fahrenheit with moderate humidity.

 4. Diseases and pests